supercollider/supercollider/README_WINDOWS.md

     C:\Users\<USERNAME>\AppData\Local\SuperCollider

-This folder is user writable and *not* deleted by uninstalling.
+This folder is user-writable and *not* deleted by uninstalling.
 Therefore your settings, quarks, and plugins persist through updates.
-This is usually good, but if you have binary "plugins" and update a minor version, e.g. 3.6 to 3.7, the plugins may not work any more, and cause errors during SC start-up.
+This is usually good, but if you have binary "plugins" and update a minor version, e.g. 3.6 to 3.7, the plugins may not work any more and cause errors during SC start-up.
 There are more files in the `userAppSupportDir` that can cause trouble after updates, so you want to be aware of the possibility.
 In the IDE it is very easy to access the folder.
 There is a menu entry -> `Open user support directory`).
 You can